Fair Value Measurements

 A reporting entity does not need to undertake an exhaustive search of all possible markets to identify the principal market or, in the absence of a principal market, the most advantageous market, but it should take into account all information that is reasonably available.

-It is also important to note that different entities may have different principal markets for identical assets or liabilities depending on their activities and which markets they can access.
+Different entities may have different principal markets for identical assets or liabilities depending on their activities and which markets they can access.

 Valuation techniques that are appropriate to the circumstances, and for which sufficient data are available, should be used to measure fair value.
 ASC 820 identifies the following three valuation approaches:

-Market Approach – A valuation technique that uses prices and other relevant information generated by market transactions involving identical or comparable (i.e., similar) assets, liabilities, or a group of assets and liabilities, such as a business.
+Market approach – A valuation technique that uses prices and other relevant information generated by market transactions involving identical or comparable (i.e., similar) assets, liabilities, or a group of assets and liabilities, such as a business.

 When determining the fair value of a nonfinancial asset, it is important to base the measurement on the asset’s highest and best use.